searchhub/searchhub.github.io/ui/readme.en.md

 ![neutral relevance](https://raw.githubusercontent.com/searchhub/searchhub.github.io/master/ui/img/neutral_relevance.png)
 The fourth type of query detection involves identifying queries with a high likelihood of medium relevance issues.
 In these cases we did not measure any significant user interaction with the results.

 # Glossary

+Definition of some KPIs and terms at searchHub.

 ## Search Insights - KPIs